Rustan-ISAKOV/AVP-MIS--LeftVertMainMenu/README.md

-# Designed Left Vertical Main Menu for Management Information Systems for AVP Project, including items for Photos, Video, Drawings and Reports
+# Designed Left Vertical Main Menu for Management Information Systems for AVP Project, including items for Photos, Video, Drawings and Reports, may be Drawings too
 1st preliminary variant for consideration.
 NOT APPROVED